jakartaee/jakarta.ee/content/committees/specification/operations/index.md

 That is, no functionality changes are permitted in a service release.
 Although much of the content of the [Final Specification](#creating_a_final_specification) still applies, the approval process is simplified for a service release.

-1. The creation and staging of the various artifacts (Specification, API, and/or TCK) are still performed via the [steps outlined above](#staging_artifacts).
+1. The creation and staging of the various artifacts (Specification, API, and/or TCK) are still performed via the [initial steps outlined above](#staging_artifacts).

 2. The [creation of Specification PRs](#create_specification_pr) is also required.